ArduPilot/ardupilot_wiki/dev/source/docs/the-ardupilot-autotest-framework.rst

 From a test's perspective:

 self.mavproxy
    An pexpect object used to interact with the MAVProxy process.
-All MAVProxy commands are valid when sent to this object - e.g. ``set shownoise 0``
+All MAVProxy commands are valid when sent to this object - e.g. ``set shownoise 0``.
+This is not always available - self.start_mavproxy() and self.stop_mavproxy() should be used by a test if it requires MAVProxy.

 self.mav
-   A mavudp object connected to a --output port provided by MAVProxy.
-Traffic to this connection is not logged in the tlog.
+   A mavudp object connected to a the primary output port of the simulation (usually TCP port 5760).

 self.mav.mav
    The mavudp's MAVLink object.
 Can be used to send messages via MAVLink to the SITL binary: ``self.mav.mav.system_time_send(time.time() * 1000000, 0)``